 Rather than taking the trip out to the continental shelf, many anglers choose to stay closer to home and partake in some reef fishing.
 This is also known as drift party fishing, and anglers in this area are trolling for smaller catches, with the goal aimed more towards having fun and relaxing than getting that prized catch.

 Charter companies on Grenada offer fishing packages for both deep sea and reef fishing.
 These typically come in half day to full day increments, though some companies offer three-quarter day trips, and some even offer combo packs that allow for a half day of fishing and a half day of other watersports.
 Vacationers can expect to spend between $400 and $700(USD) for a day of fishing on Grenada.

-If you are intrigued by the idea of reeling in a big catch during your vacation, you will find two charter operators that can help you find the best fishing spots.
+If you are intrigued by the idea of reeling in a big catch during your vacation, there are a couple of charter operators that can take you to the best fishing spots.

-If you'd like to organize a fishing trip, you can check with True Blue Sportfishing.
+If you're ready to organize a fishing trip, you can check with True Blue Sportfishing.
 If you want to fish with the pros on Grenada you choose True Blue Sport Fishing who have been fishing Grenada's waters since 1998.
 Offering half and full day excursions, the team at True Blue caters for anglers of all levels of experience and is waiting to show you the ropes.
-They are located in St. George's, Grenada.
+They are situated in St. George's, Grenada.

-Another option is Wayward Wind.
+A second option is Wayward Wind.
 Captain Stewart sails the Wayward Wind.
-He is the only sports fishing captain on Grenada who is qualified in both U.K. You can reach them at (473) 538-9821.
+He is the only sports fishing captain on Grenada who is qualified in both U.K. They can be reached at (473) 538-9821.

 |True Blue Sportfishing||(473) 407-4688||0.5 mi.
 South-Southeast of Downtown St. George|